catamphetamine/react-phone-number-input/README.md

 ## `min` vs `max` vs `mobile`

-This library comes pre-packaged with three flavors of [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) metadata:
+This component uses [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which requires choosing a "metadata" set to be used, "metadata" being a list of phone number parsing and formatting rules for all countries.
+The complete list of rules is huge, so `libphonenumber-js` provides a way to optimize bundle size by choosing between `max`, `min`, `mobile` and custom metadata:

 * `max` — The complete metadata set, is about `140 kilobytes` in size (`libphonenumber-js/metadata.full.json`).

 * `min` — (default) The smallest metadata set, is about `75 kilobytes` in size (`libphonenumber-js/metadata.min.json`).
 Doesn't contain regular expressions for advanced phone number validation.
 Some simple phone number validation still works (basic length check, etc), it's just that it's loose compared to the "advanced" validation (not so strict).
+Choose this when not using `isValidPhoneNumber(value)` function.

 * `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `105 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).
+Choose this when using `isValidPhoneNumber(value)` function, but only dealing with mobile phone numbers.

 To use a particular metadata set import the component from the relevant sub-package: `react-phone-number-input/max`, `react-phone-number-input/min` or `react-phone-number-input/mobile`.